Speed and red light camera types

 We select point-to-point speed camera locations by analysing lengths of road with a history of crashes (or the potential for crashes) that result from speeding.
 Road lengths generally include high volume roads, such as freeways or highways.

-Speed and red light camera revenue
+Speed and red light camera fines

 - road safety education and awareness programs